 This image shows a blue recycling bin and food caddy presented correctly.
 It is positioned outside the property and up close to the border.

-Our collection crews can easily access both bins and they cause minimal obstruction to other users.
+Our collection crews can easily access the bin and caddy.
+They cause minimal obstruction to other users.

 This image shows a blue recycling bin presented correctly.
 It is positioned at the entrance to a property.